CerjioNava/sn-website/README.md

 # SERGIO NAVA - PERSONAL WEBSITE

-This will be my personal website.
-Let's start!
+This is my personal website.
+I made it using:

+**Front End:**
+  - React
+  - Three.js

+**Back End:**
+  - Node

+Also, I've been using some of my old pixel art models that I created some time ago for my Unity video games.